 In section 4, the RDA value proposition, along with main “exploitable assets” are presented and evaluated, along with a Strengths/Weaknesses/Opportunities/Threats (SWOT) analysis.
 The sustainability assets and potential directions/scenarios are then described.

-The document closes with an initial set of directions and recommendation areas, along with a first set of recommendations.
-It has to be noted that the document is still a draft – work in progress, but it was agreed to first share it with the RDA Council and Secretariat for feedback.
-A next version around mid-December will be also communicated to the European Commission.
+The document closes with an initial set of directions and recommendation areas, along with a set of recommendations.
+As the environment around and inside RDA is dynamic, the document should be considered as a snapshot at the end of the RDA Europe 3 project, namely February 2018.
+The document was shared with the RDA Council and Secretariat for feedback but also in an effort to feed into a similar exercise that the RDA Council is working on, developing a strategy for scaling and growth management.
+A version of the document was also also communicated to the European Commission around mid-December.

 Some main points and conclusions from the document taken from section 5, are also presented in this section.
-The RDA value proposition and its exploitable assets that can make RDA sustainable have been identified.
+The RDA value proposition and its exploitable assets that can make RDA sustainable have been debated and the most prevalent ones have been recorded.
 In brief, these include:

 The RDA Community: human network and bottom-up / neutral platform